JongseongChae/RIME/README.md

 ## Supported Environments
 + [MuJoCo](https://www.roboti.us/index.html) (via [OpenAI Gym](https://www.gymlibrary.ml/))

-I only tested MuJoCo 200 and used MuJoCo tasks with perturbed dynamics.
-I made these MuJoCo tasks with perturbed dynamics by changing components of xml files for tasks I want to introduce perturbations.
+For perturbed tasks, I only used `mujoco200` and made these MuJoCo tasks with perturbed dynamics by changing components in xml files for the tasks to introduce fixed dynamics perturbations.
+For more details, please go to the `environments` folder.

 ## Requirements
 I provide all libraries and packages for this codes.
-Try the follow
 ```
 pip install -r requirements.txt
 ```

 ## Run Example
-For training and evaluating agents (via 10 random seeds).
-You can change env-parameter, algo-name as follows for selecting other dynamics perturbation type or testing other algorithms.
+For training agents (over 10 random seeds), we can change `env-parameter`, `algo-name` for selecting other dynamics perturbation type (for single dynamics parameter cases) or training other algorithms as follows:
 + env-parameter: gravity / mass
 + algo-name: RIME / RIME+WSD / OMME / GAIL-Mixture / GAIL-Single
 ```